japanj/pugs-detection/README.md

 *BCE = Binary Cross Entopy*

-From the result, the best model is using Sentinel-2 image along with PUGS binary mask derived from OSM with Jaccard loss function.
+Based on the results, the best-performing model uses Sentinel-2 imagery together with a PUGS binary mask derived from OSM as an input and trained with Jaccard loss function.

-**Example of the results**
+### Example of the results
+These are examples of model prediction outputs from the best-performing model among all experiments.

 ![result_viz_1](/reports/figures/gt_vs_pred/v1/region_512_1152.png)
 ![result_viz_2](/reports/figures/gt_vs_pred/v1/region_768_1152.png)